 Working with trauma survivors and reintegrating them into society requires extensive expertise and skills.
-In order to serve the clients in a professional way, it is essential for the field and head office staff to have access to the latest knowledge.
-During the year 2012, FRC arranged and conducted regular training programs for field staff to develop their skills in their field of expertise.
-Details of these are as follows:
+In order to serve the clients in a professional way it is essential for the field staff as well as head office staff to have access to the latest knowledge.
+During the year 2012, FRC arranged and conducted regular training programs for field staff to develop their skills in their field of expertise and the details of these are as follows: